RAraghavarora/RAraghavarora.github.io/_posts/random.md

 I will like to hopefully organize this properly some day...

+> "I hate and I love.
+And if you ask me how,
+> I do not know: I only feel it, and I am torn in two."

+— Catullus (c.
+84-c.54 BCE)
+(Translated by Peter Whigham)

 > “The men where you live,” said the little prince, “raise five thousand roses in the same garden – and they do not find in it what they are looking for.”
 > “They do not find it,” I replied.
 > “And yet what they are looking for could be found in one single rose, or in a little water.”